Reading Time: 4 minutes

 And not just the ones who are also taking music lessons.

-It’s healthy for kids to see their parents taking on new challenges and working toward a goal.
+It’s healthy for kids to see their parents or grandparents taking on new challenges and working toward a goal.
 They’ll witness first-hand that skills don’t come knocking on our door, that they require consistency and practice.

 “Our kids don’t often see us in that role,” said parent Cristina Lasko, who took music lessons simultaneously with her daughter.
 “Typically we’re expected to just know how to do everything.”